arielgee/Sage-Like/.misc/tasks.md

 * limit number of feed-items displayed in listView
 * change feed-item visited state when its feed-preview url is visible in the screen's viewport: use IntersectionObserver (https://usefulangle.com/post/113/javascript-detecting-element-visible-during-scroll)
 * some day must fix the colors in preferences select tag in dark mode!!!! look if other webext using select in dark mode
+* check extension performance when feedPreview saves alot of urls to history
 * >> Replies To discourse.mozilla.org
 	* k3qoo0os k3qoo0os@tutanota.com
 	* cjgk cjgk@outlook.com